 Dogs are even to to found on misericords – this one on a leash from the Church of St Botolph, Boston, Lincolnshire, church in Boston A dog on a leash c.1390.
 Photo @Spencer Means

 The dogs that lived in upper class households undoubtedly were extremely lucky and led pampered lives but hopefully even the poorest households valued their dogs or ‘mungrell curres‘ as a 13th century writer put it.

 Hunting dogs and their various needs being tended to.
 Gaston de Foix’s Book of the Hunt

 Detail from the Devonshire Hunting Tapestry showing a noble lady with her hunting dogs.

 For the many other aspects of medieval doggies lives see this article, covering everything you ever wanted to know about our canine friends.
 I must say I feel for the poor ‘dog boy’ who had to be in the kennels at all times, even nights, to prevent the dogs fighting – Good luck with that! – to monks complaining that dogs and puppies ‘oftentimes trouble the service by their barkings, and sometimes tear the church books‘..

 Hunting dogs.
 Le Livre de la Chasse 1387

-Piero della Francesca – detail of the dogs from St Sigismund and Sigismondo Pandolfo Malatesta
+Piero della Francesca – beautiful detail of dogs from St Sigismund and Sigismondo Pandolfo

 Alaunt with a posh collar…